w11k/Tydux/doc/tutorial.md

 # State

 Normal classes are used to represent the state of the application.
 To implement the state in our app, we need a `TodoState` class.
-The `TodoState` class contains all the state, modelled as normal class properties, that we want to manage with Tydux.
+The `TodoState` class contains all the state information as fields that we want to manage with Tydux.

 ```
 export class TodoState {